 S4S-AFTER SCHOOL SOCCER PROGRAM

-Westhills FC’s S4S – After School Soccer Program follows Canada Soccer’s Dedicated Player Program guidelines and helps players develop the fundamental skills required to succeed at whatever level of the game they aspire to.
+Westhills FC’s S4S – After School Soccer Program follows Canada Soccer’s Dedicated Player Program guidelines and helps players develop the fundamental skills required to succeed at whatever level of the game they aspire to play.
+We

-The program is run by professional Canada Soccer licensed coaches from Westcastle International Academy at the West Shore Recreation Centre – JDF Velodrome Turf Field.
+The program is run in a partnership by professional Canada Soccer licensed coaches from Westcastle International Academy club.

 Canada Soccer has created the Dedicated Player Program (DPP) to guide clubs towards the best principles in player development, by taking a nationally coordinated approach to developing young soccer players.